Michael F. MacKay, JD, CPA, MSIA, is a retired healthcare

 global advocate and voice for parents of children with “complex needs,”

-Elaine is first and foremost the mother in an ADHD Family of 5.
+Elaine is first and foremost the mother in an ADHD family of five.

 of a young adult with ADHD and has been a therapeutic foster parent for